jbsohn/johnsmusicandtech/content/posts/app-store-wild-west.md

 The ad was absurd: someone sitting in a restaurant, realizing they couldn’t pay their check — then opening a game on their phone, playing for two minutes, and *bam!* their PayPal balance jumps by sixty-six bucks.
 Problem solved.

 It was so over the top I had to laugh.
-But the more I thought about it, the more I wondered: how is this even **allowed**?
+But the more I thought about it, the more I wondered: how is this even allowed?
 This wasn’t a back-alley website or some sketchy APK download — it was advertised as an App Store game.
 That’s when curiosity got the better of me.

 ---